Property ‘’ not valid in version — versioning and Salesforce’s Metadata API

 Metadata API versioning is a common cause of deployment frustration and we are often troubleshooting these mismatch versioning issues for teams.
 If you’re currently struggling with MDAPI deployment failure, speak to one of our DevOps experts for tailored advice so you can iron out your deployments.

-And rest assured that the right DevOps solution can catch and unpick deployment failures for you.
+And rest assured that the right Salesforce DevOps solution can catch and unpick deployment failures for you.
 Gearset will intelligently choose the best API version for comparisons and deployments where possible, and gives you the power to override that decision in just a couple of clicks.
 If you haven’t already, start your free trial of the full platform today to see for yourself how Gearset intelligently manages API versions, so your deployments run successfully.